-Thirteen-year-old Echuca resident Chelsea Hard wants to help others understand what it is like to live with a rare heart condition.By Ruth Clayton
+Thirteen-year-old Echuca resident Chelsea Hard wants to help others understand what it is like to live with a rare heart condition.RUTH CLAYTON January 22, 2013 4:48am

 Having a rare heart defect is not something Chelsea Hard finds easy to explain.

 Even among her group of friends, it is difficult for the 13-year-old Echuca resident to fully convey the enormity of her condition.

 There are operations, medications, three-monthly visits to the Royal Children’s Hospital in Melbourne and physical and emotional implications to her heart condition.

 She has missed periods of school over the years and has to take it easy with physical exercise.

 At a glance, however, it would be easy to pass Chelsea off as a regular teenager.

 She enjoys listening to her favourite music, One Direction, Ed Sheeran and Little Mix and is also an avid reader.